-On UNIX systems a thread-safe version of the C++ API is supplied in addition to the standard (that is: single-threaded) version. here.
+A thread-safe version of the C++ API is supplied in addition to the standard (that is: single-threaded) version.
 Distinct versions of the thread-safe C++ API are supplied with Distributed TETware and TETware-Lite.
 Differences between the standard and thread-safe APIs are described in the chapter entitled "The Thread-safe C and C++ APIs" elsewhere in this guide.